tallforasmurf/CHIP8IDE/readme.md

 It is impossible to know if that omission was intentional or a mistake.
 Perhaps the instructions were added in a last-minute update before the VIP shipped.

 At any rate, they were soon discovered by fans who reverse-engineered the 512-byte machine language emulator program out of curiosity.
-The first description of the added instructions appeared in [*VIPer* issue 2](http://www.mattmik.com/files/viper/Volume1Issue02.pdf) in a letter to the editor from Peter K. Morrison that describes the operation of the emulator.
+The first description of the added instructions appeared in [*VIPer* issue 2](https://archive.org/details/viper_1_02) in a letter to the editor from Peter K. Morrison that describes the operation of the emulator.
 (The same issue has another analysis of the emulator code, with flowcharts.
 These were diligent hobbyists!)

 Morrison's letter correctly describes the operation of the SHR and SHL instructions: the value from the source register, V*s*, is shifted one bit left or right and the result is placed in the target register V*t* (`Vt = Vs<<1` and `Vt = Vs>>1`).

 Somehow this became lost over time and an incorrect interpretation has propogated online which assumes that the value was shifted in-place (`Vs = Vs<<1` etc).
 This may have been because most programs that used the instructions *intended* for the shift to happen in-place, so they coded the same register number for V*t* and V*s* (e.g. `SL V5,V5`).
 At least two of the emulators I've looked at have this incorrect implementation, and CowGod's influential CHIP-8 Technical Reference also has it wrong.

-The correct interpretation of the shift instructions was clarified in a recent exchange at the [Yahoo VIP Group](https://groups.yahoo.com/neo/groups/rcacosmac/conversations/messages/328).

 ## <a name='PY'></a> CHIP8IDE design